jeKnowledge/records-platform/README.md

 Records Platfrom
 ================

-A web platform to organzie minutes.
+A web platform to organzie meetings and records.